bluesky/bluesky/doc/source/plans.rst

 * The ``open_run`` and ``close_run`` plans designate the beginning and end of a dataset.
 * The ``stage`` and ``unstage`` plans prime the hardware for data collection.
-  For some devices, this has no affect at all.
+  For some devices, this has no effect at all.
 But for others, it ensures that the device is put into a ready, triggerable state and then restored to standby at the end of the plan.